srogmann/JBLOOMz/README.md

     End: 2023-08-10T22:15:51.136294
     Token:  pintor

+You can also infer fine-trained BLOOM based models, see [llm-instruction-sample](https://github.com/srogmann/llm-instruction-sample).

 ## Why BLOOM?

 There are a lot of LLMs: GPT2, Llama, Llama2, BLOOM, MPT, RedPajama, to name a few.
 BLOOM contains a lot of languages and is open-access.
 I came across BLOOM when I looked at the models created by [Malte Ostendorff](https://ostendorff.org), e.g. <https://huggingface.co/malteos/bloom-1b5-clp-german>.